sleetplayground/sleet_raycast_hello/README.md

 # Sleet Hello

-A hello extention by Sleet for interacting with the near blockchain.
+A hello extension by Sleet for interacting with the near blockchain.

 ---